luhluh-17/stock-trading/README.md

 # Stokd
-A Ruby on Rails 7 application to simulate buying and selling stocks
+A Ruby on Rails 7 application that simulates purchasing and selling stocks

 ### 💻 Features:
 #### General